82

 Let It Snow!
 Let It Snow!
 Let It Snow! is a Christmas standard with the ‘Chicago’ sound applied.

 The Little Drummer Boy is one of the better tunes here.
-With a repetitive snare drum intro, (as is done on many arrangements of this classic), the song progresses, slowly building, all done well with the ‘Chicago’ sound; lots of horns with intricately layered voices, all while a choir directed by Carmen Twillie, provides a gospel feel throughout.
+With a repetitive snare drum intro, (as is done on many arrangements of this Classic), the song progresses, slowly building, all done well with the ‘Chicago’ sound; lots of horns with intricately layered voices, all while a choir directed by Carmen Twillie, provides a gospel feel throughout.

 This Christmas is one of the newer Christmas songs that appears on this CD.
-Being written within the last 35 years of this recording, it is well suited to a more rock arrangement.
+Being written within the last 35 years of this recording, it is well suited to a more Rock arrangement.

 Next follows Feliz Navidad.
 An acoustic guitar intro with Latin percussion instruments providing accompaniment throughout makes this song almost unrecognizable.
 I have never heard such a unique arrangement put to this song.
 I think most people would enjoy this one.